 - For an even thicker and creamier hot chocolate, you can use half canned coconut milk and half almond milk.
 Nut milks tend to be naturally thinner so the coconut milk will help to thicken it up a bit more.

-To store: You can store this hot chocolate covered in the fridge for up to a week.
+To store: Allow the hot chocolate to cool to room temperature, then transfer to an airtight container or mason jar and store in the fridge for up to a week.

-To reheat: Pour it into a sauce pan and heat on the stove over medium low heat until warmed through.
+To reheat: Pour it into a small saucepan and heat on the stove over medium low heat until warmed through.
 Be sure to whisk frequently since some of the chocolate will have settled to the bottom.
 You can also warm it up in the microwave for 1-2 minutes or until desired temperature is achieved.

 Recipe FAQs